Database Seeding: What It Is, Methods, and Best Practices

 - Database seeding starts simple (a SQL file) and gets complicated fast as schemas grow — the problem isn't generating values, it's keeping seed data valid across migrations

+Database seeding is the process of populating a database with an initial set of data.
 The term comes from agriculture: you plant seeds before anything grows.
-In databases, seeding means inserting an initial dataset so the application has something to work with.
+In databases, seeding means inserting a starting dataset so the application has something to work with — three admin users for local development, a thousand products for a staging demo, or a connected dataset across 40 tables for integration tests.

 There are two kinds of seed data, and they're often conflated: